Dew Heaters for Astrophotography

 The dew heater straps are controlled with a dew heater controller, such as the standard model DewBuster controller I use.
 This controller has 10 RCA jacks offering different levels of temperature output.
 I usually use the medium power outputs when heating the bands on my imaging and guide scope.

-Another popular dew controller is the Orion Dew Zapper Pro 4-Channel Control Module, that features individual dials for each of the 4 output jacks.
+Another popular dew controller is the Orion Dew Zapper Pro 4-Channel Control Module, which features individual dials for each of the 4 output jacks.

 I use a DewBuster brand Dew Heater Controller with my Astrophotography Rig